Biophilia hypothesis: Biophilia and conservation

 Because of our technological advancements and more time spent inside buildings and cars disconnects us from nature, biophilic activities and time spent in nature may be strengthening our connections as humans to nature, so people continue to have strong urges to reconnect with nature.
 The concern for a lack of connection with the rest of nature outside of us, is that a stronger disregard for other plants, animals and less appealing wild areas could lead to further ecosystem degradation and species loss.
 Therefore, reestablishing a connection with nature has become more important in the field of conservation.
 Examples would be more available green spaces in and around cities, more classes that revolve around nature and implementing smart design for greener cities that integrate ecosystems into them such as biophilic cities.
 These cities can also become part of wildlife corridors to help with migrational and territorial needs of other animals.

 Biophilia in fiction

 Canadian author Hilary Scharper explicitly adapted E.O.
 Wilson's concept of biophilia for her ecogothic novel, Perdita.
 In the novel, Perdita (meaning "the lost one") is a mythological figure who brings biophilia to humanity.

-Biophilia and technology

-American philosopher Francis Sanzaro has put forth the claim that because of advances in technological connectivity, especially the internet of things (IOT), our world is becoming increasingly driven by the biophilia hypothesis, namely, the desire to connect to forms of life.
-Sanzaro applies Wilson's theories to trends in artificial intelligence and psychoanalysis and argues that technology is not an antithesis to nature, but simply another form of seeking intimacy with nature.